1. Before you accept

 International students are required to pay a deposit as detailed in your offer letter in advance of enrolment.
 The deposit allows students holding an unconditional offer and meeting all other requirements to secure their place and, for international students to receive a Confirmation of Acceptance for Studies for visa purposes.

 - The deposit amount is payable in advance of enrolment and visa application;

-- You may wish to pay your fees in full early and benefit from a discount (see Early Payment Discount section below).
+- You may wish to pay your fees in full early and benefit from a discount (see Early Payment Discount details).